-Vendors implement encryption differently between the WLAN Client and the WLAN Controller and depending on how this encryption is implemented it changes the way the WIDS/WIPS sensors are handled.
-One implementation of encryption is where the WLAN AP passes all traffic to the WLAN Controller for decryption.
-In the Campus WLAN CP, the implementation of the WLAN APs are considered to be part of the Black Network and need to be protected accordingly.
+Vendors implement encryption differently between the WLAN Client and the WLAN Controller which impacts the way WIDS/WIPS sensors must be handled.
+One implementation of encryption is where the WLAN AP passes all outer encryption layer traffic to the WLAN Controller for decryption.
+In the Campus WLAN CP, the implementation of the WLAN APs are considered to be part of the Black Network and must be protected accordingly.
 As shown in Figure 3, when these WLAN APs are used as WIDS sensors, they too are considered part of the Black Network.
 The second type of encryption is when the WLAN AP terminates the outer encryption layer.
 In this case, the WLAN APs are considered to be part of the Gray Network and must be protected accordingly.
 This is true even if there is a layer of encryption between the WLAN AP and Controller.
 The determining factor depends where the WLAN Client's Outer encryption terminates.
 This implementation means that the WLAN AP acting as a WIDS/WIPS sensor, is treated as part of the Gray Network (See Figure 1).